Penguins Mug For Camera, Take A Pretty Great 'Selfie'

 #Penguin #selfie offers bird’s eye view of life in Antarctica!
 Curious Emperors have been captured on film at the Auster Rookery near Australia’s Mawson research station by expeditioner 📷 Eddie Gault pic.twitter.com/MYle5Fshc7— Antarctic Division (@AusAntarctic) March 8, 2018

-It opens with a tight shot of the bird's clawed feet as is heads toward the camera.
+It opens with a tight shot of the bird's clawed feet as it heads toward the camera.

 Then, the savvy animal manages to tip the camera up skyward, perfectly framing its head and belly as it peers down at the lens.
 Then another bird comes into the frame and joins the party.
 The two appear to mug for the camera for a few seconds, bending down curiously and chirping at the foreign object in their midst.